 The left margin is inherited from the external style sheet and the color is replaced by the internal style sheet.

 Styles can be specified:

 - in an external CSS file

 - inside the <head> section of an HTML page

 - inside an HTML element

 What style will be used when there is more than one style specified for an HTML element?

-Generally speaking we can say that all the styles will "cascade" into a new "virtual" style sheet by the following rules, where number four has the highest priority:
+Generally speaking we can say that all the styles will "cascade" into a new "virtual" style sheet by the following rules, where number three has the highest priority:

 So, an inline style (inside an HTML element) has the highest priority, which means that it will override a style defined inside the <head> tag, or in an external style sheet, or in a browser (a default value).